Public courses

 Hammer forging will teach you how to forge, heat treat and fit the handle to your own hammer.
 You can make anything from a ball pein to a cross pein, a carpenters claw hammer or viking style hammer, it's up to you!

 We typically end up with a hammer weighing somewhere between 2lb and 1.5lb, though we keep stock in to forge lighter ones too.
 1.5-2lb gives you a really good blacksmithing hammer.
-If you're wanting to forge one heavier than this, please contact us in advance as we may need to procure additional stock steel to accomodate you request.
+If you're wanting to forge one heavier than this, please contact us in advance as we may need to procure additional stock steel to accomodate you request. these are forged from 1045 steel, perfect for hot forging as they don't chip. if you are wanting a hammer for a specific purpose (such as roofing, geology, mining) then drop us a message ahead of booking also to discuss, as we will definetly need to order specialist steel stock.

 This class takes place on the same day as Axe Forging and is taught using the gas forge.